digitalden3/denizyilmaz.cloud/README.md

   </footer>
 ```

-View the complete website files [HERE](website).

 ### Static S3 Website
 ------------------
 Created a Amazon S3 bucket and enabled bucket to host a static website.
 Pushed the index.html and stye.css (referenced in HTML) to the bucket using the aws s3 sync command.

 This template can be used to create an S3 bucket for hosting static websites:

 ```yaml
 Resources: